OnetapInc/chromy/README.md

 ##### .screenshot(format = 'png', quality = 100, fromSurface = true)

-It export a current screen as an image data.
+Exports a current screen as an image data.
 `format` must be eather 'png' or 'jpeg'.

 See examples: [examples/screenshot.js](examples/screenshot.js)

 ##### .pdf()

-It export a current screen as a PDF data.
+Exports a current page's printing image as a PDF data.
+This function is supported only in headless mode.

 See examples: [examples/screenshot.js](examples/screenshot.js)